Supraja-KadaladiRamkumar/Automation-Simulation-Projects/TWINCAT/Intermediate/Beckhoff HMI Engineering/Screen_switch + Status HMI/readme.md

 - The HMI is designed for training and demonstration, not for production control.
 - All LEDs and timers reset cleanly when the Stop button is activated, ensuring safe shutdown at any stage.
-- The project shows how a simple ST program can drive a multi-screen HMI with phase-specific visibility and real-time feedback. packaging_led
+- The project shows how a simple ST program can drive a multi-screen HMI with phase-specific visibility and real-time feedback.
-Variables reset to a safe state whenever Stop is pressed.